pegi3s/orthologs-finder/README.md

 ### Notes

-The script uses the input species name to perform the queries.
+- The script uses the input species name to perform the queries.
 The species name associated to input taxonomy ID is obtained using the `list-species` command.
 If not found, then the input taxonomy ID is used, which in some cases may not work.
+- The script makes one query to the Ensembl REST API for each gene identifier to be converted, waiting 1 second between queries by default.
+To increase or decrease this number, set the `DELAY_BETWEEN_QUERIES` environment variable (add `-e DELAY_BETWEEN_QUERIES=0.5` to the `docker run` command).

 ### Debugging